-Family of Dawn Sturgess pay tribute to ‘gentle soul’ poisoned by Novichok nerve agent in Amesbury
+Charlie Rowley poisoned by Novichok nerve agent in Amesbury in 'critical but stable condition'

 -

-Family of Dawn Sturgess pay tribute to ‘gentle soul’ poisoned by Novichok nerve agent in Amesbury
+Charlie Rowley poisoned by Novichok nerve agent in Amesbury in 'critical but stable condition'

-The family of Dawn Sturgess, who died after being exposed to the nerve agent Novichok, have paid tribute to the mother of three, calling her “a gentle soul who was generous to a fault”.
+Charlie Rowley, who was exposed to the nerve agent Novichok, is in "a critical but stable condition and is now conscious," a spokesperson for Salisbury Hospital has said.

-Ms Sturgess, 44, and her partner, Charlie Rowley, 45, both fell ill in Amesbury, Wiltshire, on June 30 after it is believed they handled a vessel containing the deadly substance.
+Mr Rowley, 45, and his partner Dawn Sturgess, 44, both fell ill in Amesbury, Wiltshire, on June 30 after it is believed they handled a vessel containing the deadly substance.

+Ms Sturgess died as a result of the exposure and her family have paid tribute to the mother of three, calling her “a gentle soul who was generous to a fault”.

+Describing the "small but significant improvement" in Mr Rowley's condition, the Director of Nursing at Salisbury District Hospital, Lorna Wilkinson, added: "While this is welcome news, we are not out of the woods yet.

+"Charlie is still very unwell and will continue to require specialist, round-the-clock care here at Salisbury District Hospital.

-Parents in in Salisbury and Amesbury have been warned not to let their children pick up "any foreign object which could contain liquid or gel".
+Parents in Salisbury and Amesbury have been warned not to let their children pick up "any foreign object which could contain liquid or gel".
 Chief Medical Officer Dame Sally Davies stressed that no one in the area, particularly youngsters, should pick up anything they have not dropped themselves.

 On Tuesday, Ms Sturgess' family released a statement saying: “Dawn’s death has been devastating for us.
 Dawn will always be remembered by us as a gentle soul who was generous to a fault.